 11. Registration procedures

-E-registration is a Revenue initiative to enable Agents and Customers who have registered with ROS or PAYE Anytime to manage their Revenue registrations online.
+E-registration is a Revenue initiative to enable Agents and Customers who have registered with ROS to manage their Revenue registrations online.
 Introduced in 2009, it was significantly enhanced in 2012, and it now represents a comprehensive alternative to paper-based correspondence.

 While a paper application is still required in a limited number of registration transactions, all paper applications received which could otherwise be completed online will be returned to the agent with a request that the transaction be dealt with online.

 Registration is effective from the beginning of the next taxable period of two months after the date on which the completed application is received, or from such earlier date as may be agreed between the Revenue District and the applicant.
 In the case of a person not obliged to register but who is electing to do so, the effective date will be not earlier than the beginning of the taxable period during which the application is made.

 Applicants who cannot avail of the e-Registration facility must complete the hard copy version of the TR1 Registration Form (PDF, 230KB) in the case of VAT registration for individuals, trusts and partnerships or TR2 Registration Form (PDF, 227KB) in the case of VAT registration for companies.
 The hard copy version of the completed form, signed and dated should be sent to the local Revenue District where the taxpayer is established.
 Non-established persons should complete TR1 (FT) Registration Form (PDF, 225KB) in the case of VAT registration for individuals, trusts and partnerships or TR2 (FT) Registration Form (PDF, 215KB) in the case of VAT registration for companies.
 The hard copy version of the completed form, signed and dated should be sent to the Office of the Revenue Commissioners, Dublin City Centre/North City Business Taxes District, 9/15 Upper O'Connell Street, Dublin 1.